leticiaveigacs/magnolia_website/README.md

 ## Conclusion 🌟

 In summary, through the incorporation of various relevant technologies and a customer-centred approach, an online environment was implemented that meets users' aspirations.
 This reflects the brand's values and identity.
 Hence, the project was successfully completed, meeting all inherent requirements.
-It provides a robust and functional digital platform for Magnolia Florist.